Meivazhi: Origin of Man

-(The gift of heaven and earth is not an equivalent for a benefit which is conferred where none had been received.)
+(The gift of heaven and Earth is not an equivalent for a benefit which is conferred where none had been received.)

 Purpose of Man on Earth

-A Man's primary duty on Earth, is to know himself.

-The Man, started his life on Earth, with both the Superior God (Good) and the Satan (Evil) within himself.
+A man's primary duty on Earth is to know himself.
+The man started his life on Earth with the borrowed lifeforce of the Superior God within his heart.
 The Volume, Kodayudha Koor, reveals that the heavenly form of man is locked inside himself with 16 divine locks across 16 directions.
-For a man's soul to regain control of his true Heavenly form, a man has to earn it within his lifetime, by acknowledging, praying and gaining the sympathy of the Superior God within himself.
-It is stated that a man can attain that heavenly form, with the guidance of the Superior God or any other man who had attained the heavenly form.
+For a man's soul to regain control of his true Heavenly form, a man has to earn it within his lifetime by acknowledging, praying, and gaining the sympathy of the Superior God within himself.
+It is stated that a man can attain that heavenly form with the guidance of the Superior God or by any other true divine holy man-True Guru who has attained the heavenly form.

-But, when a man forgets the Superior God within himself and fails to regain the Heavenly form before his lifetime on Earth, the Superior God leaves his earthly form, and the Man's soul is born in a fresh earthly form.
-The Man is struck in an indefinite cycle of birth and rebirth, until the final yuga, when the Earth will be destroyed, and Satan is bound to eternally enslave the man's soul, turning him into a நீசன்/Nīcaṉ (vile or bad).
+The highest sin of humanity is when a man forgets the existence of the Superior God within himself and fails to regain the Heavenly form before his lifetime on Earth.
+When a man dies without recognizing the Superior God within himself, the Superior God leaves his earthly form, and the man's soul is reborn in a cycle of birth and rebirth until he realizes the Superior God's presence within himself.
+Any Acts that waste the life force of the Superior God's borrowed life force, essential for man's self-realization, by self-harm, suicide, homicide, taking away one's own or another Man's opportunity to self-realization, are grave sins.
+The cycle of birth and rebirth repeats until the final Kali Yuga, when the Earth will be destroyed.
+When the time for salvation ends, the superior God merely leaves the remaining humanity, leaving them to be eternally enslaved by Satan, turning man into a நீசன்/Nīcaṉ (vile or bad).